ApolloRez/DistributedAuction/README.md

 Auction Houses of the bank.
 A client can no longer connect to any of these auction houses unless
 they reregister with the bank.
 * The Items for sale at an Auction House will intially be in sync in terms of time left.
-Over time, the timers for each item will go out of sync without Agent intervention
+Over time, the timers for each item will go out of sync without agent intervention

 Authors